Should you choose a gaming laptop vs desktop for your next rig?

 Choosing a Gaming Laptop vs Desktop 2018

-We’ve gone over the major areas of consideration for choosing between a laptop and desktop.
+We’ve gone over the major areas of consideration for choosing between a laptop and a desktop.
 They both have many advantages and disadvantages to consider when making your final choice.

 To recap the results here are the gaming laptop vs desktop pros and cons:

 PROS of gaming laptops: